1862

 World War I - 1916

-Horticulture education for canning and health.
+There is a focus on horticulture education for canning and health.
 Crop and livestock production expands.
-Sanitation improves in homes
+Sanitation improves in homes.

 4 kids leaning on fence.